aces2808/ftp-service/README.md

 ftp-service
 ===========

-A network service that caters basic transfer of file through JSCH API.
+A network service that caters basic transfer of file through JSCH API and XML configuration support.